Geometric Evolution Graph Convolutional Networks: Enhancing Graph Representation Learning via Ricci Flow: Methodology

 \subsection{Curvature-aware Graph Convolution}

 The classical GCN updates the node embedding matrix $\mathbf{H}^{(\ell)}$ to $\mathbf{H}^{(\ell+1)}$ according to Eq.~\eqref{gcnlayer}.
 The normalized adjacency matrix $\hat{\mathbf{A}}$ in GCNs relies on static node degrees via $\tilde{\mathbf{D}}$, treating all edges incident to nodes of the same degree in a uniform manner.
-This design fails to account for the nuanced geometric hierarchy and long-range dependencies within the graph.
-Consequently, GCNs cannot leverage the graph's multi-scale geometric structure, which limits their ability to adequately model long-range interactions between nodes.
+This design fails to account for the nuanced geometric hierarchy within the graph.